NACLab/ngc-museum/exhibits/evstdp_patches/README.md

 ## Hyperparameters

-This model requires the following hyperparameters, tuned to produce results much akin to that of the original Diehl and Cook model:
+This model requires the following hyperparameters:

 ```
 T = 50 (number of discrete time steps to simulate)